lshannon/cf-flyway-db/README.md

 </plugin>
 ```

 2. SQL scripts have a higher likely hood of working in the Cloud having developed them against Postgres locally.
-I am not too confident with Embedded SQL support vs what Postgres can do
+I am not too confident with Embedded SQL support vs what Postgres can do.
+As my flyway migration scripts advance, I feel the chance might increase that I run into issues.

-3. Having a persistent DB gives me a chance to inspect after the test with commonly used DB tool (PgAdmin for example)
+3. Having a persistent DB gives me a chance to inspect after the test with commonly used DB tool (PgAdmin for example).
+This is always handy.